The Anarchist Library: History

-In 2018, researcher Jayne Malenfant noted, in her surveys of anarchist youth in Canada, that the internet had become a privileged space for anarchist thought, particularly through this library.
-Two years later, the project members mentioned approximately 7,000 archived texts.
+In 2018, researcher Jayne Malenfant noted, in her surveys of anarchist youth in rural Canada, that the internet had become a privileged space for anarchist thought, particularly through this library.
 During the COVID-19 pandemic, the library undertook an effort to collect data related to mutual aid practices by anarchists.

 Goals and organization

 It aims to serve as a gathering place for anarchist publications or those related to anarchism in English, and to enable the establishment of archival work for anarchist textual resources.
 The library's collections focus particularly on contemporary anarchism, and almost all of the texts are in English.
-The collection is built by free and open subscription from the editors.
+The collection is built by free and open with regard to editors.